Julian/regret/docs/before-you-deprecate.rst

 can be used to improve your package's overall experience) or the lack of an API entirely.

+An API marked "experimental" and not-to-be-relied-upon will *still* be relied upon if it remains unchanged for a number of years in the wild, and breaking it, while justified, will still break downstream users.
+Do so knowingly, if you do do so.

 You may choose not to remove a *private* API if it would cause significant breakage due to its evident use.
 Doing so indicates empathy!
 (Though, in contrast, *not* doing so, and removing the API, should not be weaponized into a *lack* of empathy!)

 Take situations like these as ways to improve the clarity of your policies and guidance or of your documentation overall, and as ways to